radioshiny/radioshiny.github.io/gene-guide.md

 When using screen sharing, you may want the screen to fit exactly the size of your monitor.
 The screen size can be adjusted using the `Resolution` option in `System Preference` > `Display`.
-Note that **you should never select the `Default for display` option** (if you accidentally select that option and you no longer see the shared screen, you should ask system administrator for help).
+Note that the screen sharing cannot read the resolution of the remove monitor, so **you should never select the `Default for display` option** (if you accidentally select that option and you no longer see the shared screen, you may need to ask system administrator to restore the screen).

 <kbd><img src="./images/vnc_05.png"/></kbd>

 <kbd><img src="./images/vnc_06.png"/></kbd>

-In the `Scaled` option, you have to select the resolution you want, and if the desired resolution does not appear, click `Scaled` with the `Option` key to see all the supported resolution options.
+In the `Scaled` option, you can select the resolution you want, and if the desired resolution does not appear, click `Scaled` with the `Option` key to see all the supported resolution options.